magabriel/trefoil/doc/trefoil-doc/Contents/plugins-HtmlTweaksPlugin.md

             # either one of 'insert', 'surround' or 'replace' operations

             insert:    # insert HTML code inside the tag (surround content)
                 open:  'some html text'  # opening text
                 close: 'more html text'  # closing text

-            surround:       # surround the tag with HTML code (surround the tag)
+            surround:  # surround tag with HTML code (surround the tag)
                 open:  'some html text'  # opening text
                 close: 'more html text'  # closing text

             replace:   # replace tag with another one
                 tag:  'another html tag' # replacement tag

     # replacements to be made at onPostParse time